 We looked at many gorgeous dogs that day, but there was just something about this one.
 It took a lot of talking, persuading, donating and haggling before the lady who was on duty reluctantly handed me a lead and told me I could take her home.

 I might have been brainwashed after listening to Easter Island so many times, but her name came to me before we even got to the car.

 She was Sabre.

 What a beautiful animal.
-She was protective, & adjustments had to be made.
-The post box had to be moved to outside of the fence so the postman could deliver mail, & we never could trust her around strangers, but she never showed anything but love & adoration for the family, especially my daughter who was 12 weeks old at the time.
+She was protective, and adjustments had to be made.
+The post box had to be moved to the outside of the fence so the postman could deliver mail, and we never could trust her around strangers, but she never showed anything but love and adoration for the family, especially my daughter who was 12 weeks old at the time.
 From day 1, Sabre slept under Holly’s cot.
-Later, she took my young daughter to the park & if she could get out she would follow her to school, & wait for her in the afternoons.
-Some days, she’d get out & walk her home.
+Later, she took my young daughter to the park and if she could get out she would follow her to school, and wait for her in the afternoons.
+Some days, she’d get out and walk her home.
 She was a faithful companion for over 13 years.
 What a song, what a dog!
 I still don’t fully understand the lyrics any more than I understood Sabre, but I love them both.

-Song lyrics are below the now old & faded photographs of Sabre.
+Song lyrics are below the now old and faded photographs of Sabre.

 When Stagger Lee had drunk his fill of moonlight, he turned his burnin’ eyes upon my soul